elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Amount of money escrowed by the Order Creator for a given Order, as an unsigned 256-bit integer.
+* (string) Amount of money escrowed by the Order Creator for a given Order, as a stringified unsigned integer.

 ### augur.api.Orders.getOrderSharesEscrowed(p, callback)